The crime of burglary involves unlawful or unauthorized entry into a building or structure with the intent to commit a crime after gaining access.

-Even if the defendant went to the party strictly to steal the valuable, this would still only constitute theft, as the defendant was an invited guest.
-In contrast, if the defendant saw a valuable item while at the property, and later returned to break in and steal the item, this would constitute burglary.
+Even if the defendant went to the party strictly to steal the valuables, this would still only constitute theft, as the defendant was an invited guest.
+In contrast, if the defendant saw a valuable item while at the property and later returned to break in and steal the item, this would constitute burglary.

 Likewise, the prosecution must prove that the defendant trespassed with the intent to commit a crime, and that they did not form the intent after entering the building or structure.